monerahalmobarak/Analysis-and-Forecasting-of-COVID-19-New-Cases-in-South-America/README.md

 # Analysis-and-Forecasting-of-COVID-19-New-Cases-in-South-America

-The "DS424-Project Report" focuses on the analysis and forecasting of COVID-19 new cases in South America.
+The "Project Report" focuses on the analysis and forecasting of COVID-19 new cases in South America.
 The main components of the project include:

 Data Preparation: Transforming raw COVID-19 data into a structured and clean dataset, addressing missing values, selecting relevant columns, and converting data into a tsibble object for predictive analysis.